 I did.
-I wrote 'I haven't eaten in over a week.'
+I wrote 'I haven't eaten in a few days.'

 She gasped when she saw the words being scribbled on to the paper.
 She made sure food was brought to me.
 After checking my pressure, I was weighed and even had some blood samples taken.
 She discovered that I had a minor heart attack during my week without food and being locked away.
 The Dr. had a lot of passion towards her job.
 I could tell.

 I was kept overnight to make sure I was recovering okay.
 The next day I would be faced with having to deal with reality.
 What's going to be happening to me and how I'm going to cope with everything.
 The cop will be here tomorrow to question me.
 At least this time I had a new way of communicating.

 Tell me what you think!
 This story was stuck in my head and I had to write it down!